-On March 1, 2021, the REIT acquired the real estate underlying the Lexus Laval automotive dealership located in Laval, Quebec, for \$14,800 plus acquisition costs of \$462, from the Dilawri Group.
+On March 1, 2021, the REIT acquired the land and buildings of the Lexus Laval automotive dealership located in Laval, Quebec, for \$14,800 plus acquisition costs of \$462, from the Dilawri Group.
 The REIT funded the purchase price for the property through the issuance of 1,369,102 Units to the applicable member of the Dilawri Group, valued at \$14,800.
 The Lexus Laval property is a 30,015 square foot full-service automotive dealership property.